ju6ge/hd_embedded_rust/README.md

 This project is a test how far i can get in running an Embedded Soc, that was created during a university class, with rust only code.

+Warning all of this is experimental in nature and not intendet for production use!
+But since this is a very custom SoC that was specific to a university course the is not really any chance for that.

 ## Dependencies

-To build embedded programs using this template you'll need:
+To build embedded programs you'll need:

 - Rust 1.31, 1.30-beta, nightly-2018-09-13 or a newer toolchain. e.g. `rustup
   default beta`